-It’s fairly easy to tally up the costs of your medical bills, transportation receipts, and rehabilitation invoices, but calculating lost wages benefits for temporary or permanent disabilities can be tricky.
+It’s fairly easy to tally up the costs of your medical bills, transportation receipts, and rehabilitation invoices, but calculating lost wages and benefits for temporary or permanent disabilities can be tricky.
 No two injuries are alike, and even people with similar injuries can respond and recover differently.

 For this reason, medical exams from licensed physicians are some of the most important elements in a workers’ compensation claim.
-Specifically, the determination of maximum medical improvement and impairment ratings have a significant impact on your eligibility for long-term wage benefits.
+Specifically, the determination of maximum medical improvement and impairment ratings has a significant impact on your eligibility for long-term wage benefits.

 When your physician determines you have reached maximum medical improvement, it means that your medical condition is unlikely to improve with additional medical treatment.
-At this stage, if your doctor believes your work injuries will cause long-term impairment, they will assign you with an impairment rating.
+At this stage, if your doctor believes your work injuries will cause long-term impairment, they will assign you an impairment rating.